risk matrix

 Risk Signals and Red Flags

-A criteria-first map of mixer-adjacent risk indicators, weak signals, and unsupported claims.
+A criteria-first map of mixer-adjacent risk indicators, safety questions, weak signals, and unsupported claims.

 Direct answer